 While you are not legally obligated to hire a lawyer, it may end up costing you more in the long run if you don’t have experienced legal counsel.
 Unless you have a law degree, going up against your spouse’s lawyer can put you at a severe disadvantage during any negotiation.
 If you choose to file for a divorce or if your spouse has filed for one, hiring a qualified divorce lawyer will give you the best chance for a favorable outcome, especially if things become contentious.

-At Givens Givens Sparks, our Tampa divorce attorneys are prepared to protect you and fight for your rights during negotiations or in the courtroom.
+At Robert Sparks Attorneys, our Tampa divorce attorneys are prepared to protect you and fight for your rights during negotiations or in the courtroom.
 With over 135 years of collective experience, our firm is ready to give you the legal counsel you need during your time of need.
 Contact us today through our website, or call us at (813) 336-3348 to set up a meeting with one of our divorce lawyers.